See my other avocado variety profiles HERE

 Become a Yard Posts SUPPORTER like these cool people:

-Frank Y, Colin S, gmjford, Rich C, Shawn C, billiame, Jeff R, WLC, John D, Robert B, Doug S, generalkobe, Michele, Soupy, Nick G, Lindsea And Sawyer, Tom K, Nicole R, Debra M, Darren A, BigOrangeTabby, Norma M, Marilyn F, Marty W, Sarah, litng, LiviOnTheCoast, Diane B, Kelly R, Dave F, aguaje, Randy B, tomatochild, Warford Farms, Michele G, msassi, cha4les, mmazloff, JJfromOC, tbschulz, Kathryn, Sam B, Sheila D, Khoang, espiro, Duke 360, Chitong C, Adrien P, Greg and Kerry Ann H, Sylmar Dal, Steve McF, Stan, Susan R, socalgardner, tonyram, hvicente, Lindsay L, Michelle, Gabe C, James N, Kim O, Minerva M, Vanya K, Phillip T, Vasco O, Anne K, Laura T, Dan P, William D, Robert M, Brownieb3, Seyburn Z, Vistashaws, Palinka, rourkecarey, pboynton, go2jane, El Heff, acahni, vicksterh, Linda R, Nick R, Ellen S, Rach F, Jen L, Jessica V, MB, Janbob, LesliePoway, 10445chantel, CynF, kropper8, Helen, Barb, KariAIst, ettie9161, kdonohoe, John B, larayna, Fred, Court, MGvonhoffmnn, saralou, Carmen, Rob S, mjbcpa, slee, Damien H, Alethea, Jamie P, immaterial, vasanthak, mattvan01, Possum, Denny B, Jodi B, Richard A, Donna B, cshaw2049, Bobbie D, Kendra M, Steve S, Julianne, Jwaldemar, JCorte, Robin D, Richard R, Caliocean, Sara H, KrisClem, Jerseyguy, Carmen M, Peggy H, HappyBeeSD, randyihenglee, Julie W, Ken K, Marty W, YGrow, Palinka, Ramona, rclevin5, vgapeyev, Avos in L A, Richard S, Peter K, Robin, DavidSD, Judy C, Rodman, James N, Tim S, Jamie M, Betty W, Gregory C, Bob G, Scott M, Timberly E, Cynthia M, Circe JL, Bob P, Helen P, Jason L, Wendoline I, Joe K, Nikki N, Tim L, Kathryn W, Michele GT, Michael W, Joe C, Erica R, Donna S, Christine L, Robert M, Matt S, Karen P, Gil B, Kerry H, Stacy M, Jeff F, Cara C, Kimberly H, Carol J, Dan H, Iona G, Teresa D, Bill M, Anne R, Trisha B, Scott S, Robert K, Rick E, Douglas Y, Michael E, Jessie W, Liz G, Anandamayi B, Evan R, Rachel L, James N, Marissa V, Marcos M, Joerg S, Tim C, Marilyn K, Kyla R, Farshad R, Eli H, Mika O, Susan B, Sheila D, Joshua F, Tanya H, Matthew N, Maile B, Savanna K, Audrey T, Anna N, Jessica R, Axel J, Tim S, Brandon S, Kevin O, Susan D, Ming D, Kara D, Heidi D, Bryan C, Paul V, Jordan W, Karen S, Kevin N, Nestor O, Lalo K, Dave D, Eileen A, Jacques P, Bruce B, Khalil S, Jeanette R, Peggy B, Tom F, Terri B, Laura T, Carol J, Rashmikant T, Oly A, Eric N, Daniel R, Anupama P, Peter S, Bill B, Zach T, Scott C, Allen S, Peter M, Cheryl S, Michael M, Gail A, Marcia F, Hannah C, Mala T, LeAnne B, Madeleine T, Gavin M, John M, Al G, Joshua S, Doni C, Chris U, Mark B, Beth J, Peter R, Sarah N, Valerie W, Travis L, Gregory M, Mark R, Madaline D, Lin B, Susan F, Deana L, Elizabeth A, Vibeke W, Paul L, Barbette C, James N, Laura R, Barbara M, Amy S, Sally S, Jonathan E, Tom W, Richard M, Anne R, Sandra G, Stu W, Elaine Y, Maria B, Scott A, Peter F, Greg C, Diana B, Mary T, David W, Bob M, Sarah E, Ann W, Krishnakumar B, Laurie Y, Fiona H
+Frank Y, Colin S, gmjford, Rich C, Shawn C, billiame, Jeff R, WLC, John D, Robert B, Doug S, generalkobe, Michele, Soupy, Nick G, Lindsea And Sawyer, Tom K, Nicole R, Debra M, Darren A, BigOrangeTabby, Norma M, Marilyn F, Marty W, Sarah, litng, LiviOnTheCoast, Diane B, Kelly R, Dave F, aguaje, Randy B, tomatochild, Warford Farms, Michele G, msassi, cha4les, mmazloff, JJfromOC, tbschulz, Kathryn, Sam B, Sheila D, Khoang, espiro, Duke 360, Chitong C, Adrien P, Greg and Kerry Ann H, Sylmar Dal, Steve McF, Stan, Susan R, socalgardner, tonyram, hvicente, Lindsay L, Michelle, Gabe C, James N, Kim O, Minerva M, Vanya K, Phillip T, Vasco O, Anne K, Laura T, Dan P, William D, Robert M, Brownieb3, Seyburn Z, Vistashaws, Palinka, rourkecarey, pboynton, go2jane, El Heff, acahni, vicksterh, Linda R, Nick R, Ellen S, Rach F, Jen L, Jessica V, MB, Janbob, LesliePoway, 10445chantel, CynF, kropper8, Helen, Barb, KariAIst, ettie9161, kdonohoe, John B, larayna, Fred, Court, MGvonhoffmnn, saralou, Carmen, Rob S, mjbcpa, slee, Damien H, Alethea, Jamie P, immaterial, vasanthak, mattvan01, Possum, Denny B, Jodi B, Richard A, Donna B, cshaw2049, Bobbie D, Kendra M, Steve S, Julianne, Jwaldemar, JCorte, Robin D, Richard R, Caliocean, Sara H, KrisClem, Jerseyguy, Carmen M, Peggy H, HappyBeeSD, randyihenglee, Julie W, Ken K, Marty W, YGrow, Palinka, Ramona, rclevin5, vgapeyev, Avos in L A, Richard S, Peter K, Robin, DavidSD, Judy C, Rodman, James N, Tim S, Jamie M, Betty W, Gregory C, Bob G, Scott M, Timberly E, Cynthia M, Circe JL, Bob P, Helen P, Jason L, Wendoline I, Joe K, Nikki N, Tim L, Kathryn W, Michele GT, Michael W, Joe C, Erica R, Donna S, Christine L, Robert M, Matt S, Karen P, Gil B, Kerry H, Stacy M, Jeff F, Cara C, Kimberly H, Carol J, Dan H, Iona G, Teresa D, Bill M, Anne R, Trisha B, Scott S, Robert K, Rick E, Douglas Y, Michael E, Jessie W, Liz G, Anandamayi B, Evan R, Rachel L, James N, Marissa V, Marcos M, Joerg S, Tim C, Marilyn K, Kyla R, Farshad R, Eli H, Mika O, Susan B, Sheila D, Joshua F, Tanya H, Matthew N, Maile B, Savanna K, Audrey T, Anna N, Jessica R, Axel J, Tim S, Brandon S, Kevin O, Susan D, Ming D, Kara D, Heidi D, Bryan C, Paul V, Jordan W, Karen S, Kevin N, Nestor O, Lalo K, Dave D, Eileen A, Jacques P, Bruce B, Khalil S, Jeanette R, Peggy B, Tom F, Terri B, Laura T, Carol J, Rashmikant T, Oly A, Eric N, Daniel R, Anupama P, Peter S, Bill B, Zach T, Scott C, Allen S, Peter M, Cheryl S, Michael M, Gail A, Marcia F, Hannah C, Mala T, LeAnne B, Madeleine T, Gavin M, John M, Al G, Joshua S, Doni C, Chris U, Mark B, Beth J, Peter R, Sarah N, Valerie W, Travis L, Gregory M, Mark R, Madaline D, Lin B, Susan F, Deana L, Elizabeth A, Vibeke W, Paul L, Barbette C, James N, Laura R, Barbara M, Amy S, Sally S, Jonathan E, Tom W, Richard M, Anne R, Sandra G, Stu W, Elaine Y, Maria B, Scott A, Peter F, Greg C, Diana B, Mary T, David W, Bob M, Sarah E, Ann W, Krishnakumar B, Laurie Y, Fiona H, Ana B, Sarah S, Migell A, Carlin T, Rob D

 My Stewart is growing straight up like a pine tree.
 When you saw it you weren’t sure it was a Stewart.
 It looks nothing like yours.
 I suppose if it flowers this season I’ll know next year if it is or isn’t.